Places of Worship

 St. Olaf's Norwegian Lutheran Church was organized on September 22, 1891 by Rev. B. K. Berkeland with twenty members.
 For three years, services were held in the Swedish Lutheran Church.
 During the summer of 1893, a movement was started to raise funds to build a new church.
 Plans were drawn and accepted.
 In September of the same year, the foundation was laid.
 The church was finished and dedicated the last Sunday in October 1894.
 The pastor was Rev. P. C. Danielson.

-St. Olaf Lutheran Church today.jpg
+*St. Paul Lutheran Church History...The Messenger

 St. Paul's German Lutheran